-This is where the brand tests how different fabrics react to different dyeing techniques.
-There’s a saying within the brand that there’s no flexible material that the company hasn’t tried to dye.
+The material research department is where the brand tests different fabrics and dyeing techniques.
+According to rumours, there’s no flexible material the brand hasn’t tried to dye.

 What is Stone Island Shadow Project?